msg-systems/holmes-extractor/README.md

-relation_score -- the activation score added when a normal two-word relation is matched. reverse_only_relation_score -- the activation score added when a two-word relation is matched using a search phrase that can only be reverse-matched. single_word_score -- the activation score added when a normal single word is matched. single_word_any_tag_score -- the activation score added when a single word is matched whose tag would not normally allow it to be matched by phraselets. initial_question_word_answer_score -- the activation score added when a question word is matched to an potential answer phrase. initial_question_word_behaviour -- 'process' if a question word in the sentence
+relation_score -- the activation score added when a normal two-word relation is matched. reverse_only_relation_score -- the activation score added when a two-word relation is matched using a search phrase that can only be reverse-matched. single_word_score -- the activation score added when a single noun is matched. single_word_any_tag_score -- the activation score added when a single word is matched that is not a noun. initial_question_word_answer_score -- the activation score added when a question word is matched to an potential answer phrase. initial_question_word_behaviour -- 'process' if a question word in the sentence